-Videos must be 320 480 pixels or smaller for best viewing within a browser.
+Videos must be 320×480 pixels or smaller for best viewing within a browser.
 Videos must be no longer than 30 seconds and under 10MB, with no sound or voice-over.
 Submit videos in MPG or QuickTime format.
 Change QuickTime file extensions to ".mov" so that Web browsers will recognize the file type and play the movie.
 Compress videos as much as possible to help control file size.
 Name videos by order of citation appearance (e.g., video1.mov).
+Select "Video" as the "File Type" when uploading the files during online submission.
 Authors will be notified if problems exist with videos as submitted and will be asked to take responsibility for modifications.
 No editing will be done to videos at the Editorial Office.
 A legend or short explanation must accompany the video.

-Links to the supplementary material will appear in two places in the online journal: in the Table of Contents and in the information box associated with the first page of the full-text article.
+Links to the supplemental material will appear in two places in the online journal: in the Table of Contents and in the information box associated with the first page of the full-text article.
 There will not be any links in the body of the article.
 In the printed paper, supplemental material will be footnoted the first time mentioned: "The online version of this article contains supplemental material."
+Supplemental Materials are posted online as provided by the author.
+There is a publication charge of \$75 per supplemental figure or table.